MosheBerman/MBCalendarKit/README.md

 /*
 Here's how you'd show a CKCalendarViewController from within a view controller.
-It's just four easy steps.
+It's just three easy steps.
 */

-// 0.
+// 1.
 In either case, import CalendarKit:
 @import MBCalendarKit;

-// 1.
+// 2.
 Instantiate a CKCalendarViewController
 CKCalendarViewController *calendar = [CKCalendarViewController new];

-// 2.
-Optionally, set up the datasource and delegates [calendar setCalendarDelegate:self];
-[calendar setDataSource:self];

 // 3.
 Present the calendar
 [[self presentViewController:calendar animated:YES completion:nil];

 ````

+With both `CKCalenderView` and `CKCalendarViewController`, you can use the `dataSource` and `delegate` properties to display events, and get information about user interation.

+In MBCalendarKit 5.0.0, there's a new property on `CKCalendarView` called `CKCustomCellProvider`, which can be used to customize the display of the cells in a really powerful way.
+Keep reading to learn more about setting up events

 ---

-**Note: From this point on, both the CKCalendarView class and the CKCalendarViewController classes are interchangeably referred to as the "calendar view", because they have common datasource and delegate APIs.**
+**Note: From this point on, both the CKCalendarView class and the CKCalendarViewController classes are interchangeably referred to as the "calendar view", because they have common datasource and delegate APIs.
+Where the two differ, specifically the new `CKCustomCellProvider` API, an explicit class name is used instead.**

 ---